CECADBioinformaticsCoreFacility/R_Workshop_scRNASeq_2024/README.md

      - Read the Seurat vignettes on the [Satija Lab website](https://satijalab.org/seurat/articles/get_started.html) to understand how to handle scRNA-Seq data using Seurat.

 4. **Practical Exercises:**
    - Try out some basic R exercises to get comfortable with the syntax and basic data operations.
-Websites like [DataCamp's free introduction to R](https://www.datacamp.com/courses/free-introduction-to-r) offer interactive exercises.
    - Work through the [Guided Clustering of scRNA-Seq Data](https://satijalab.org/seurat/articles/pbmc3k_tutorial.html) tutorial available on the Seurat website to get practical experience with scRNA-Seq data analysis.

 5. **Set up your working environment:**